synthara/rv2/doc/00_specification/index.rst

 The requirement list is to be approved by the OpenHW Group Technical Work Group (TWG), as well as any subsequent change requests.

-The specification is complemented by a user’s guide.
+The specification is complemented by a user's guide.

 *A list of abbreviations is available at the end of this document.*